Abi822/ReSkyrimed/README.md

 | Screen | 1920 x 1080 | 1920 x 1080 / 2560 x 1440 | 2560 x 1440 / 3840 x 2160 |

 > [!NOTE]
-> 8GB VRAM Cards are not supported or recommended!
+> 8GB VRAM Cards are not supported or recommended!\
+> Ultrawde Supported.

 > [!WARNING]
-An SSD is required to the play the modlist.\
+> An SSD is required to the play the modlist.\
-Only Windows 10 or 11 operating systems are supported.
+> Only Windows 10 or 11 operating systems are supported.

 ## Pre-Installation Requirements
 > [!WARNING]